 Ben Chatwin – Drone Signals (2018)

 Built around modular synths and subtly processed strings, Drone Signals feels cold and mechanical on the surface, yet reveals surprising emotional depth beneath.
-Each piece is carefully sculpted, with a sense of suspended architecture that’s both intricate and quietly enveloping.
+Each piece is carefully sculpted, with a sense of suspended architecture that’s both intricate and enveloping.

 Treha Sektori – The Sense Of Dust And Sheer (2018)